techcultivation/docs/specification/rounding.md

 * 13,3749... € => 13,37 €
 * 13,3750... € => 13,38 €

-negative numbers are rounded according to their ammount, eg. 5Away from Zero:
+negative numbers are rounded according to their ammount, eg. 5 Away from Zero:

 * -13,3749... € => -13,37 €
 * -13,3750... € => -13,38 €